The 2020 Writing Competition is now open.

 Focusing on introducing students and young adults to Korean culture and history through literature, our essay category utilizes folk tales and contemporary literature to explore Korean culture, past and present.

-Junior division (grade 8 and younger): Contestants are to write an essay in response to one of three provided topics regarding a folktale of the contestant's choice.
+Junior division (grade 8 and younger): Contestants are to write an essay in response to one of two provided prompts regarding a folktale of the contestant's choice.
 Contestants must choose one of the stories listed on our folktales page.

 The goals of the Sejong Writing Competition are to discover children and young adults talented in writing and to encourage them to learn and write about Korean and its culture.
 Through this writing competition we hope to increase the awareness and understanding of Korea’s cultural heritage amongst the younger generations growing up in the United States.

-This competition is open to all residents of the US and Canada age 25 and younger regardless of ethnic background.
+This competition is open to all residents of the US and Canada regardless of ethnic background.